github/site-policy/Policies/github-terms-of-service.md

 </TABLE>

 #### ‘:collapsible:’ texts
-&dagger; The text ':collapsible:' is only and always used as the heading for a block of collapsible text where the block isn't one of the summaries outlined in the “Section titles and summaries” subsection (that comes just after this subsection).
+&dagger; The text ':collapsible:' is only and always used as the heading for a block of collapsible text where the block isn't one of the summaries outlined in the “Section titles and summaries” subsection <sup>*(that comes just after this subsection)*</sup>.
 The text within such blocks **are** legally binding to the extent that they are relevant.

 #### Section titles and summaries
 &dagger; The different sections in this document have titles.
 They sometimes also have brief summaries, where each such summary is composed of a block of collapsible text having the text ':short:' as its heading.